 City driving is not a breeze, there is no denying that.
 You can often see where you want to get to but one way systems (yes you Glasgow) often makes reaching that destination the grounds for divorce in any relationship.
 My advice is, fork out for a GPS system!
 City parking can also be a pain, Craig paid for parking three times in one day in Budapest and turns out if was free for that special Saturday!

 Cultural Driving Differences

 Us Brits drive on the left-hand side of the road, unlike most of the rest of the world.
 Attempting to not change gear with the window handle may take a bit of getting used to.
 Other drivers can be quite mean and impatient too, this is especially true in cities but the same can be said for the city drivers in your home cities too.
 The middle finger means the same in every language, use it sparingly.

 Signs, Maps, GPS

 Each country seems to have its own unique road signage and speed limits.
-In Hungary, they just assume that everyone knows them, in the UK they like to tell you repeatedly what the limit is in MPH where as other European countries and and further afield tends to be KPH.
+In Hungary, they just assume that everyone knows them, in the UK they like to tell you repeatedly what the limit is in MPH whereas other European countries and further afield tend to be KPH.
 Although the measurements differ they sure have one thing in common: speed cameras and police!
-Ask your car rental company what the limits are for each type of road to keep yourself and pedestrians / cyclists / animals safe.
-Again, GPS is recommend, and don’t rely on your iPhone when there is chance that it will lose signal.
+Ask your car rental company what the limits are for each type of road to keep yourself and pedestrians/cyclists/ animals safe.
+Again, GPS is recommended, and don’t rely on your iPhone when there is a chance that it will lose signal.